moliver28/research-handbook/content/handbook/security/security-operations/red-team/_index.md

 ### Purple Team Flash Operations

 Purple Team flash operations are short, collaborative exercises that address rapidly emerging threats.
-While stealth operations can span 3-6 months, we complete these in 1-2 weeks.
+While stealth operations can span 3-6 months, we complete these flash operations in 1-2 weeks.

 These operations start with our Threat Intelligence team identifying a specific threat that is likely to impact GitLab in the near future.
 We then collaborate with SIRT and others to quickly create and execute attack scenarios to test our preparedness.